About

 Shlomo Zilberstein.

-I am also part-time at Google working on privacy-conscious agents.
+I am also a senior research scientist (part-time) at Google working on agentic privacy

 I completed my PhD at